Joyal-Joshi/Digital_Blocks/2_Logic_Gates/README.md

 https://www.falstad.com/s.php?s=GsYdgR

-8. XOR gate
+7. XOR gate

 A ⊕ B =  ĀB + AB̄

 One way to implement the XOR gate is by using the already derived logic gates in the formula above, which will require atleast 16 transistors.

 Another way, is to design at transistor level.
 Xor gives signal 1 when ĀB + AB̄ =1.
 Hence, the pull-up transistors can be designed such that ĀB + AB̄ =1.
-Similarily, xor gives 0 when  ĀB̄ + AB =0
+Similarily, xor gives 0 when  ĀB̄ + AB =1.
+Hence, the pull-down transistors can be designed such that ĀB̄ + AB =1.

 https://github.com/user-attachments/assets/cf68ad06-2dab-4e45-a3b8-bc07649df662

 https://www.falstad.com/s.php?s=gJIr8I

-9.XNOR gate
+8.XNOR gate

 https://github.com/user-attachments/assets/f414cccf-4c5c-41b2-b84d-a58684c8d75d

 https://www.falstad.com/s.php?s=BVef41

-7. Tristate Buffer
+9. Tristate Buffer

 https://github.com/user-attachments/assets/704ff2bf-e32f-4af7-806a-d43b4c97440a